 I always urge my own clients to set up their own Place of Wellness at home.
 It can be a whole room or a special corner in the bedroom dedicated to spiritual work.
 In this place, you can place artifacts that have special meaning for you, healing tools, and décor that resonates with your spirituality.

-I thought I would share with my readers what I keep and use in my own Place of Wellness so that you can do the same if you wish to.
+I thought I would share with you, my readers, what I keep and use in my own Place of Wellness so that you can do the same if you wish to.